gfirem/gfirem/readme.txt

 Head to the 'GFireM Fields' menu item in your admin sidebar to adjust the settings

 == Changelog ==

+= 1.1.5 =
+Fixing the autocomplete field.
+Improve over the zoom to use in the formidable upload fields.
+Add options to the datetime field.
+Adding background color for the switch button.

 = 1.1.4 =
 Adding a new tweak to use zoom into the formidable upload field.